ikt32/GTAVManualTransmission/README.md

 Download the [Logitech Steering Wheel SDK](http://gaming.logitech.com/en-us/developers) and extract it's contents to LogitechSteeringWheel_SDK.
 Clone this repository to the same folder LogitechSteeringWheel_SDK was extracted so you have LogitechSteeringWheel_SDK and GTAVManualTransmission in the same folder.

+## Mod support
+You can read decorators to get some info about this mod.

+Example: ```DECORATOR::DECOR_GET_INT(vehicle, "hunt_score");``` gets the current shift up/down status.
+Currently this mod exposes 2 variables which can be used in other scripts.

+Speedometers shift up/down indicator:
+* "hunt_score" 0 - Nothing
+* "hunt_score" 1 - Shift up
+* "hunt_score" 2 - Shift down

+Scripts changing torque
+* "hunt_score" 2 - Torque is decreased

+Speedometers Neutral gear:
+* "hunt_weapon" 0 - In gear
+* "hunt_weapon" 1 - Neutral

+Please note that the neutral gear is the gearbox simulated neutral gear, which isn't affected by the hand brake!